Autologous induced-neurons for implantation

 Our technology has three advantages:

-1. We have developed a formulation of cryoprotectants to preserve skin punch biopsies 3mm in diameter into dry ice for long distance shipping.
+1. The source cells can be remote: we have developed a formulation of cryoprotectants to preserve skin punch biopsies 3mm in diameter in dry ice for long distance shipping.
 Outpatient biopsies are convenient for donors with reduced mobility.
-Following this procedure, frozen dermal tissues successfully produced fibroblasts that were reprogrammed into neurons.
+The biopsies can be shipped cryopreserved for neural reprogramming.

-2. Our reprogramming procedure is direct from somatic cells, without pluripotent cell intermediates.
-This removes the risks of teratoma formation in implanted neurons derived from pluripotent stem cells.
+2. Our reprogramming procedure is direct from somatic cells, i.e. without pluripotent cell intermediates.
+This removes the risks of teratoma formation in implanted neurons.

-3. Our procedures do not involve expression vectors or transgenes.
-In absence of exogenous sequences and without any possibility of insertional mutagenesis, the risk of tumor formation upon reimplantation of autologous neurons should be strongly reduced compared to other methods.
+3. Our procedure does not involve expression vectors or transgenes.
+In absence of exogenous sequences and without any possibility of insertional mutagenesis, the risk of tumor formation upon reimplantation of autologous neurons is strongly reduced compared to other methods that modify the genome.

-In transplantation trials in immunodeficient animals like SCID mice, our neurons should produce no teratomas.
-This makes our induced neurons interesting candidates for autologous implants in patients with spinal cord injuries.
 An example of neural reprogramming is shown below, starting with skin fibroblasts (left) obtained from a skin punch biopsy, the cells were slowly reprogrammed into neurons (right).
-We have also developed biodegradable support gels for these neurons, so that they would be easy to insert into the spinal cord of paralyzed patients.
-Finally, neurons will derive from the somatic cells of each patient, to make personalized, autologous neural implants that do not require immunosuppression.
+Since neurons derive from the somatic cells of each patient, they can be used for personalized, autologous neural implants that do not require immunosuppression.